 The adequacy of our cash resources depends on the outcome of certain business conditions including the cost of our LUMRYZ commercial launch plans, our cost structure, and other factors set forth in "Risk Factors" within Part I, Item 1A of our Annual Report on Form 10-K filed with the SEC on March 29, 2023.
-To complete the LUMRYZ commercial launch plans we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business.
+To support the LUMRYZ commercialization activities we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business.
 Our assumptions concerning the outcome of certain business conditions may prove to be wrong or other factors may adversely affect our business, and as a result we could exhaust or significantly decrease our available cash and marketable securities balances which could, among other things, force us to raise additional funds and/or force us to reduce our expenses, either of which could have a material adverse effect on our business.
-Additionally, we are unable to estimate the near or long term impacts of COVID-19 and inflation, which may have a material adverse impact on our business.
+Additionally, we are unable to estimate the near or long term impacts of COVID-19, inflation, and rising interest rates, which may have a material adverse impact on our business.